intel/he-transformer/examples/README.md

 The server-client approach currently works only for functions with one result tensor.

 For a deep learning example using the client-server model, see the `MNIST/MLP` folder.

+## Multi-party computation with garbled circuits
+One downside to the above approach is the client may deduce the deep learning model weights, since it receives the pre-activation values at each layer.
+One work-around is to additively mask the pre-activation values with a random number before sending them to the client.
+Since HE computation happens in a finite field, if the random number is chosen uniformly from the field, the client will receive a uniform random number from the field, and thereby cannot deduce anything about the model weights.
+Then, the server and client interactively compute the activation using multi-party computation methods, such as garbled circuits (GC).
+The GC approach ensures the client learns only additively-masked values.
+After the client sends the masked encrypted post-activation values to the server, the server performs the unmasking using homomorphic addition.
+This approach is similar to that of (Gazelle)[https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-juvekar.pdf].

+See the `MNIST/Cryptonets-Relu` folder for a DL example using garbled circuits.

 # List of command-line flags
   * `STOP_CONST_FOLD`.
 Set to 1 to stop constant folding optimization.
 Note, this speeds up the graph compilation time for large batch sizes.